cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 ### Some example uses
 - Allow equipping a fishing pole from your inventory.
-- Disallow swapping armour or amulets during pvp combat.
+- Disallow swapping armour and amulets during pvp combat.
 - Forbid disliked weapons from being equipped.
 - Limit how many hotbar slots can be used for weapons.
 - Remove all vanilla restrictions, and menu-swap any gear during pvp.

-Note: when something is disallowed, a message comes up saying "No free action bar slots".\
-This is a preset localised message.
-It's not always the correct thing to say, but AFAIK this can't be changed from the server side.

 ## Installation